TomzxForks/docs/docs/hyn/5.1/identification.md

 icon: fal fa-street-view
 ---

-During runtime, the `Environment` class is bound into Laravels container.
-The tenancy environment holds one single responsibility, which is telling our code what hostname was currently identified and resolving the related website and customer.
+At runtime, the `Environment` class is bound into Laravel's container.
+The tenancy environment holds one single responsibility, which is telling the code what hostname was identified and resolving the related website and customer.

 # Early identification

-By default tenancy will identify the tenant after all Middleware has been processed.
+By default tenancy will identify the tenant after all middlewares have been processed.
-Previously when could simply resolve the Environment class through the container to force identification of the tenant early on.
-If you want the package to handle this on your behalf you can now simply enable the `early-identification` flag in your `tenancy.php` configuration file under `hostname`.
+Previously, we could simply resolve the `Environment` class through the container to force identification of the tenant early on.
+If you want the package to handle this on your behalf you can simply enable the `early-identification` flag in the `tenancy.php` configuration file under `hostname`.

-# Manual identification
+# Custom identification

 The environment can be used to manually set any active tenant.
 This is one of the reasons why the tenancy configuration file has the `hostname > auto-identification` setting.
 Turn it off to implement your own tenancy identification.

-Manual identification is pretty straightforward.
+Custom identification is pretty straightforward.
 Take for example the following snippet for a custom (app) service provider:

 ```php